 But more importantly, in every state drivers are legally required to file an accident report with the police if 1) anyone is injured or 2) property damage exceeds a certain threshold.
 You can find the property damage threshold for your state in the table below.

-Using our accident checklist above is the best way to protect yourself from the unforeseen.
+This is another case where you’d be accepting additional risk.
+Using our accident checklist above is the best way to protect yourself from the unforseen.
 The other driver may seem agreeable at the scene of the accident, but sometimes memories blur and stories change over time.
 If there’s a later dispute, it will be your word against the other driver’s.

 - Put any agreement in writing and get a signed copy.
 Your agreement may not be legally binding, but it at least documents your common understanding of who is at fault and how damage will be paid for.